 'Address' displays the same city/street grids that you used in 'Making your first journey', of course, so just choose your destination in the usual way.
-If you're not sure of the exact street name to type in, note that simply entering the city's name again (or using the 'City center' option, described below) will get you to the geographical center of the city.
+If you're not sure of the exact street name to type in, note that simply entering the city's name again (or using the 'City centre' option, described below) will get you to the geographical centre of the city.

 Although you're going to be navigating to many places you don't know well, there will also be a number of locations that you visit frequently and that you want to be able to travel from (and to) without having to enter their address details each time.
-These are your 'Favorites'.
-See 'Favorite locations' for more on setting these up.
-Use 'Favorite' to navigate to such a location.
+These are your 'Favourites'.
+See 'Favourite locations' for more on setting these up.
+Use 'Favourite' to navigate to such a location.

-Note: 'Favorite' will be grayed out and unavailable if you haven't set any favorites yet.
+Note: 'Favourite' will be greyed out and unavailable if you haven't set any favourites yet.

-'Point of Interest' is your way into the huge database of railway stations, restaurants, gas stations, and so on.
+'Point of Interest' is your way into the huge database of railway stations, restaurants, petrol stations, cash dispensers, and so on.
 Choosing this will display icons for the five categories that you use most often.
 If the one you want now isn't shown here then use to bring up a list of all categories that are available.